ouspg/AVISE/docs/source/installation.rst

 =================================

 Currently, AVISE can be installed by cloning the repository and installing required dependencies.
-After installation, Connector configuration files found in `avise/configs/connector/` need to be configured with details of the target model API endpoint, and optionally, the details of the evaluation model API endpoint.
+After installation, Connector configuration files found in `avise/configs/connector/` need to be configured with details of the target model API endpoint.

 The guide below assumes using `Ollama <https://ollama.com/>`__ to run models.